The adaptation strategies below offer possible ways to address anticipated climate risks with risk and vulnerability assessments.

 - Use the vulnerability assessment to help draft a climate resilience plan (See Resilience Planning above.)

 - Indiana communities can complete the Hoosier Resilience Index’s tailored Readiness Assessment.
-Midwestern communities from other states can work through the Hoosier Resilience Index’s generic Readiness Assessment.
+Midwestern communities from other states can work through the Hoosier Resilience Index’s generic Readiness Assessment found on the same page.

 - Complete the USEPA’s Flood Resilience Checklist.